catlaqtr/TheBattleShip/battleship/DEPLOYMENT.md

 # Battleship Backend Deployment (Render + Docker)

-This repo is ready to deploy to Render as a Docker Web Service and to connect to a MySQL instance on Aiven.
+This repo is ready to deploy to Render as a Docker Web Service and to connect to a MySQL instance on Aiven (or any MySQL-compatible provider).
 Frontend can be deployed to Vercel.

 ## What’s included
 - Dockerfile (multi-stage build: Maven -> lightweight JRE)